eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Skill sets for computer vision:
 + skill set:
+	- We are currently seeking a software engineer intern with strong Computer Vision, Graphics and Deep Learning fundamentals and solid implementation skills to contribute to the development of NVIDIA Maxine - a comprehensive suite of SDKs with state-of-the-art AI features for virtual collaboration and content creation.
+	- You will work alongside brilliant engineers on core technologies to solve challenging computer graphics, vision, and deep learning problems.
+You will work collaboratively with research and production teams on new groundbreaking approaches that transform the industry.
+	- Gain first-hand experience and grow your technical expertise in one or multiple areas of:
+		* 3D human face/body/gaze tracking
+		* Avatar 3D modeling and animation
+		* Hand pose prediction and recognition
+		* Video artifact removal, super resolution and style transfer
+		* 3D reconstruction and scene understanding
+	- Pursuing BS, MS, or PhD in Computer Science or related field
+	- Hands on experience with building, training and debugging neural networks
+	- Hands on expertise with one or more Deep Learning frameworks (Caffe, tensorflow, keras etc)
+	- Strong software engineering background, Proficiency in C++ programming or Python.
+	- Self-motivated, fast to act and eager to learn
+	- Experience of using deep learning in computer vision and graphics
+	- Background with CUDA programming, and a real passion for optimizing system performance.
+	- Background with SDK development
+	- Experience of building platforms to deploy computer vision and deep learning technologies.
++ skill set:
+	- NVIDIA is searching for a world-class Research Scientist to join our growing research team.
+The ideal candidate will be conducting cutting-edge research at the intersection of Machine Learning, Computer Vision and Computer Graphics, and working alongside top experts in these fields.
+With incredible resources in AI, graphics and robotics, you will be able to impact, contribute and advance these exciting domains.
+Topics include but are not limited to AI for simulation, 3D Deep Learning, DL for animation, content generation, transfer learning, domain adaptation, computer vision, and medical imaging.
+With its unique open culture, NVIDIA is one of the best industry labs to do AI research.
+	- Apply deep learning techniques to the simulation of complex physical phenomena such as fluid dynamics, fracture of materials, combustion, audio synthesis and propagation, and more.
+	- Work on improving realism and immersive qualities of VR environments and interactions, including intelligent characters, behavior of crowds and traffic, and human-machine interface problems.
+	- Participate in numerous projects to conduct Deep Learning research and publish papers to well known conferences (ex.
+ICCV)
+	- Product development for technology in Games, Virtual Reality, Education and other applications.
+	- Completion of a PhD or equivalent experience in Computer Science or a related field (or equivalent experience)
+	- Expertise in computer graphics, simulation or game development.
+	- 2+ years of experience with C++/C, CUDA, DX, or OpenGL.
+	- Dedication to producing high quality and creative results in a collaborative environment
+	- Excellent work ethic and problem-solving skills
+	- Strong publication record
+	- Ways to stand out from the crowd:
+	- A great communicator who is self-motivated towards the team goal
+	- Take pride in helping others and welcome mentoring others around you
+	- Sharp mathematics skills
+	- Image recognition and speech recognition — GPU deep learning has provided the foundation for machines to learn, perceive, reason and solve problems.
+The GPU started out as the engine for simulating human imagination, conjuring up the amazing virtual worlds of video games and Hollywood films.
+Now, Nvidia’s GPU runs deep learning algorithms, simulating human intelligence, and acts as the brain of computers, robots and self-driving cars that can perceive and understand the world.
+Just as human imagination and intelligence are linked, computer graphics and artificial intelligence come together in our architecture.
+Two modes of the human brain, two modes of the GPU.
+This may explain why Nvidia GPUs are used broadly for deep learning, and NVIDIA is increasingly known as “the AI computing company.”
++ skill set:
 	- As the Geometric Computer Vision Engineer you will need to develop computer vision algorithms for object detection, tracking, and classifications that are robust to lighting and weather changes.
 This work requires that you collaborate with state estimation engineers and assist in developing powerful feature detectors/ descriptors and large-scale 3D maps.
 Furthermore, it is expected that you stay organized and communicative with others to ensure that goals and objectives are being met on time.
 To guarantee the consistency of projects, you will participate in end-to-end development and training in Cloud to optimize development on embedded platforms.
 	- 3-5+ years’ significant industry experience and/or publications at venues such as ICRA, RSS, IROS, or CVPR in one or more areas-
 		* Image Processing